carbon-language/carbon-lang/docs/design/expressions/comparison_operators.md

 #### Compatibility of equality and ordering

-There is no expectation that a pair of types that implements `OrderedWith` also implements `EqWith`.
+There is no requirement that a pair of types that implements `OrderedWith` also implements `EqWith`.
 If a pair of types does implement both, however, the equality relation provided by `x.(EqWith.Equal)(y)` should be a refinement of the equivalence relation provided by